MarkMCFC/Stream-Proxy/README.md

 🚫 Overcome restrictions like Referer, User-Agent, etc.
 🐳 Be easily dockerizable on any machine or server

-☁️ Deploy to Render

-Go to Projects → Deploy a Web Service → Public Git Repo Enter the repo: https://github.com/nzo66/tvproxy → Connect Give it a name of your choice
-Set Instance Type to Free
-Click on Deploy Web Service

 🤗 Deploy to HuggingFace